-In the second semester, faculty may assign a test, project, report, presentation, paper, or portfolio to determine students' mastery of a subject in lieu of a traditional exam.
-These concluding assessments will count as follows: 15% for students in second form (8th Grade) classes and 20% for students in high school classes.
-These assessments must be approved by the Department Chair and Academic Office no later than April 1 and should be completed/administered in the final six weeks of classes (April 10 - May 19).
-Students will not be exempted from concluding assessments based on grades.
+In the second semester, faculty may administer a traditional exam or assign a project, report, presentation, paper, or portfolio to determine students' mastery of course content.
+These concluding exams or assessments will count as follows: 15% for students in second form (8th Grade) classes and 20% for students in high school classes.
+These exams or assessments must be approved by the Department Chair and Academic Office no later than April 15, 2024, and should be administered or completed during the Semester 2 Exam/Presentation Period (below).